johnalison/obsidian-notes/Output/ProgressReports/ProgressReport 8 November 2024.md

 CL is studying the impact of the JCM on the FvT fits.
 This is very timely as the Run-3 sees that there is a degradation when correcting nJets first.
 He is also looking into the effect that using ttbar in the FvT training has on the closure.

 Still not much progress from Sindhu.
-She is looking into runTwoStage closure but hasnt gotten past first-order bugs.
+She is looking into runTwoStage closure but hasn't gotten past first-order bugs.
 She is still struggling to make the double peak plots that I made in 5 mins....

 # HGC
 HGC action picking up.
 We did a first round of interviews and have two promising candidates.
 I would suggest trying to get the guy from Oregon and then falling back on Andre, will see what Jessica thinks.
 I will probably defer to her judgement here.
 Lots of ordering of equipment following the SB site visit.
 We are getting parts for the pre-production.